Stochastic field effects in a two-state system: symmetry breaking and symmetry restoring: Results

+First, we aim to identify the phases exhibited by the model in the presence of the random magnetic field and to contrast them with those of the field-free case ($D = 0$).
+For this purpose, we compute the probability distribution of the magnetization as a function of temperature $T$ and field strength $D$.
+In the simulations, after discarding an initial thermalization transient, we take measurements of the instantaneous magnetization,

-at each MCS and determine its time-averaged stationary probability distribution, $P(m)$.
+and determine its time-averaged stationary probability distribution, $P(m)$.
 We limit our analysis to moderate values of field strength~$D$ to allow for a balanced competition between phase ordering and stochastic effects.
-For large values of \makebox{$D$ ($\gtrsim$ 1),} we observe a very rich phenomenology (see Supplemental Material~\ref{SM:largeD}) that we will not discuss in this paper.
+For large values of \makebox{$D$ ($\gtrsim$ 1),} we observe a very rich phenomenology that lies beyond the scope of this work.